 Fully refurbished in 2013, the Education Support Centre has excellent facilities to provide students identified with higher needs with all the support they need to realise their full potential.
 It provides a safe environment for any student who is experiencing difficulties in their academic life and offers guidance and support.

 Although the priority of the Education Support Centre is to support and care for those students with a Statement of Special Educational Needs/High Needs, the team also aim to identify any student who is experiencing difficulties and to offer guidance and support where they can.
 The ESC team work closely with staff in the Pastoral Centre to provide this pastoral care on a united front.
 The Support Centre is a place of refuge, safety and support for vulnerable students.
-It has become a “hub” for these young people and is a lively, vibrant part of the College.
+It has become a “hub” for these young people and is a lively, vibrant part of the school.

 The 'Local Offer' section of the Northamptonshire County Council website provides information about services for children and young people (aged 0-25) with special educational needs and disabilities: